fgabriel1891/Palm-frugivore-Interactions-Macroscales/README.md

 ## Source code to replicate the analisis and figures presented in the article:

 ## A synthesis of animal-mediated seed dispersal of palms reveals distinct biogeographic differences in species interactions.
-2019  *The Journal of Biogeography.
+2019  *The Journal of Biogeography*.
+DOI 10.1111/jbi.13493

 ### Gabriel Muñoz<sup>1</sup>,*, Kristian Trøjelsgaard<sup>2</sup> & W. Daniel Kissling <sup>1</sup>